valkey-io/valkey-doc/docs/management/replication.md

 ## Read-only replica

-Since Redis 2.6, replicas support a read-only mode that is enabled by default.
+Replicas are read-only by default.
 This behavior is controlled by the `replica-read-only` option in the redis.conf file, and can be enabled and disabled at runtime using `CONFIG SET`.

 Read-only replicas will reject all write commands, so that it is not possible to write to a replica because of a mistake.
 This does not mean that the feature is intended to expose a replica instance to the internet or more generally to a network where untrusted clients exist, because administrative commands like `DEBUG` or `CONFIG` are still enabled.
 The [Security](/topics/security) page describes how to secure a Valkey instance.